ga-wdi-boston/js-basics-1-assessment/diagnostic.md

 After each line of code executes, what are the values of x and y?
 Do the variables change?
 Do their values?

 <!-- solution below -->
+X is assigned to the current Y value of 3, then Y is reassigned to 10, X does not change and is still 3.

 ## Question 4